 During the procedure, surgeons will likely use ultrasound to ensure they’re working with clear images so they don’t make any mistakes.
-Once everything is removed, you’ll be stitched up and sent on your way.
+Once everything is removed, you’ll be stitched up and sent your way.

 After breast implant removal, you’ll notice your breasts are smaller.
-That is not necessarily bad, and many people who remove their breast implants find that they’re happier with the smaller size.
+That is not necessarily bad, and many people who remove their breast implants find they’re happier with the smaller size.

 Breast implants can be a significant part of many people’s bodies; they’re large and noticeable but also essential to who you are.
 In some people, they represent empowerment, beauty, and their true selves.

 For others, they represent something completely different.

 For many people, removing breast implants is a way to regain control of their bodies and health.
 It’s a way to move forward from past trauma, bad relationships, and bad decisions.
 It’s a way to let go of something that no longer serves you and to embrace yourself as you truly are.

 Breast implant removal surgery, commonly called explant surgery, is generally considered safe.
 However, as with any surgical procedure, potential risks and side effects should be considered before proceeding.
 These may include: